 Eric is a hotel-service guru who terms the hotel trade "the ultimate people business."
 He is called in to consult and train at some of the world's top hotel and resorts, including all those pictured on this page.

 See if Eric's definitions of hotel service make you see your hotels in a new way.

 And then see some scary details: bad hotel trends we hate.

-And if you can take it, 12 ways that luxury travelers show that they're...really...not.
+And if you can take it, 12 "tells" that convey that a luxury traveler is..really...not.

 An Available Hotel General Manager or Resident Manager

 A hotel needs a top manager – a GM or resident manager – who is on premises and not sequestered in an office or focused on conference business.
 The boss must be present, available, and in evidence.